WildDogOne/RSS/README.md

 ```

 3. Access the web interface:
-   - Open http://localhost:5000 in your browser
+   - Open http://localhost:8501 in your browser
+   - Configure Ollama settings in the sidebar (defaults to http://ollama:11434 and mistral model)
-   - Add RSS feeds through the web interface
+   - Add RSS feeds through the sidebar interface
    - Mark security-related feeds for additional analysis

-## API Endpoints

-- `GET /api/feeds` - List all feeds
-- `POST /api/feeds` - Add a new feed
-- `GET /api/feeds/{feed_id}/entries` - Get entries for a specific feed
-- `GET /api/entries/{entry_id}/security` - Get security analysis for an entry

 ## Usage

+1. Configure Ollama:
+   - In the sidebar, set your Ollama URL (default: http://ollama:11434)
+   - Select your preferred model (default: mistral)
+   - Make sure the model is available in your Ollama installation

-1. Add feeds through the web interface:
+2. Add feeds through the sidebar:
    - Enter the RSS feed URL
-   - Check "This is a security-related feed" for security feeds
+   - Check "Security Feed" for security-related feeds
-   - Submit to add the feed
+   - Click "Add Feed" to submit

-2. View feed entries:
+3. View feed entries:
-   - Click "View Entries" on any feed to see its content
+   - Select a feed from the dropdown in the "Feed Entries" tab
-   - Each entry includes:
+   - Each entry shows:
+     - Title and publication date
-     - Original title and link
+     - Original link
      - LLM-generated summary
-     - Security analysis (for security feeds)
+     - Original content

-3. Security Analysis:
+4. Security Analysis:
-   - Security feeds receive additional analysis:
-     - Automatic IOC extraction
-     - Sigma rule generation for threat detection
+   - Switch to the "Security Analysis" tab
-   - Access security analysis through the API endpoint
+   - Select a security feed from the dropdown
+   - View for each entry:
+     - Extracted IOCs in table format
+     - Generated Sigma rules

 ## Docker Volume Persistence

 The application uses two Docker volumes:
 - `./data:/app/data` - Stores the SQLite database
-- `ollama:/root/.ollama` - Persists Ollama models and data
+- `ollama_data:/root/.ollama` - Persists Ollama models and data

 ## Development